Accessible Transit Services Plan - 2010 Status Report

-As illustrated in Exhibit 2 below, in December, 2009, approximately 92% of the TTC’s conventional bus fleet was accessible.
-At that time, the TTC operated 138 non-accessible conventional buses and 1,644 accessible conventional buses.
-The figures above do not include the accessible buses used in community bus and to-the-door service provided by Wheel-Trans, all of which are accessible.
+As illustrated in Exhibit 2, below, in December, 2010, 97% of the TTC’s conventional bus fleet was accessible.
+At year-end, the TTC operated 1764 accessible conventional buses and 45 non-accessible conventional buses.
+These figures do not include the accessible buses used in Community Bus and to-the-door service provided by Wheel-Trans, all of which are accessible.

 Accessible Conventional Streetcar Services

-The placing of an order for 204 low-floor LRV vehicles in June 2009, to replace the TTC’s aging fleet of inaccessible streetcars, was a major step forward for the TTC in making all of its services accessible.
-The current non-accessible streetcar fleet will be replaced with modern, accessible low-floor light rail vehicles (LRVs) starting in 2012, with complete replacement scheduled for 2018.
+The placing of an order for 204 low-floor streetcars in June 2009, to replace the TTC’s aging fleet of inaccessible streetcars, was a major step forward for the TTC in making all of its services accessible.
+The current non-accessible streetcar fleet will be replaced with modern, accessible low-floor streetcars starting in 2012, with complete replacement scheduled for 2018.
 These vehicles will provide accessible service on the entire streetcar network.

-As shown in Exhibit 4, below, in 2009, the TTC's Wheel-Trans operation provided to the door service for 60,600 registrants who have restricted physical functional mobility.
-To provide quality service to these and future registrants, 110 new low-floor specialized buses are being delivered, with 41 having been received in 2009, and 59 planned for delivery in 2010.
+In 2010, the TTC's Wheel-Trans operation provided to the door service for 41,100 active registrants who have restricted physical functional mobility.
+To provide quality service to these and future registrants, 110 new low-floor specialized buses have been delivered in 2009 and 2010, and another 48 will be delivered this year, and 40 more in 2012.